News Design Case Study

 OBJECTIVES

-• Work with Product and Tech on how to refine the UX and visual design to work within the revised News taxonomy
+- Collaborate with Product and Tech on how to refine the UX and visual design to work within the revised News taxonomy within the code base.

 THE SET UP